 Note: Gunpowder (e.g., Pyrodex, black powder, mace, pepper spray and tear gas) is never permitted.

 Lithium-ion batteries that power mobility devices and are within the federal restrictions listed below are allowed on passenger aircraft.
-Customers will be allowed two (2) spare batteries if less than 13.5 grams of equivalent lithium content (160 WH) or one (1) spare battery if less than 25 grams of equivalent lithium content (300 WH).

-Lithium-ion Battery Restrictions
+Other Lithium-ion Battery Requirements:

 Wheelchairs and mobility device that require batteries are allowed as checked baggage, albeit some rules, of course.
 Here are the guidelines for both spillable (wet-cell) and non-spillable (gel) batteries: